IntelLabs/csg/README.md

 # Critical Scenario Generation Toolkit

 ## Introduction
   This repo offers the source code for Critical Scnenario Generation (CSG) toolkit.
-The toolkit can extract dynamic(trajectories) and static (road) elements from a given surveillance or dash camera video.
-Then the elements will be organized and fromulated as OpenDrive and OpenScenario files.
+The toolkit aims to extract dynamic (trajectories) and static (road) elements from a given surveillance or dash camera video, and fromulated as OpenDrive and OpenScenario files as outputs.
 ## How to build

 1. Install system dependencies: